flenniken/statictea/docs/runFunction.md

 # funGet_lioaa

-Get list value by its index.
+Get a list value by its index.
 If the index is too big, the default value is returned when specified, else a warning is generated.